-In fact, Intrepid reports that senior travelers who fall into the 50+ age category are among the most interested in its new active trips, which include walking and trekking tours, cycling trips, and multi-activity adventures.
-The company designs trips that are meant to be enjoyed rather than being a constant endurance test, so what Berna calls a “general level of health and fitness” is all that’s needed to make the most of the experience.
+In fact, Intrepid says that senior travelers who fall into the 50+ age category are among the most interested in its new active trips, which include walking and trekking tours, cycling trips, and multi-activity adventures in national parks and other areas of great natural beauty.
+The company designs tours that are meant to be enjoyed rather than being a constant endurance test.
+Berna says a “general level of health and fitness” is all that’s needed to make the most of the experience.

 With a century of experience showing people the world, Trafalgar is one of the tour industry’s largest and most trusted brands.
-And with 60 percent of its guests falling into the 50 to 71 age range, it’s an expert in travel tours for seniors travelers.
+And with 60 percent of its guests falling into the 50 to 71 age range, it’s also an expert in travel tours for seniors.

-With its mix of travel directors who oversee all the details and local specialists who bring every destination to life, Trafalgar creates senior tours that offer both novelty and comfort.
-And recognizing that health and safety is more of a concern now than ever, it pioneered the industry’s first Wellbeing Director position, which focuses entirely on ensuring suppliers and partners are following health protocols, staying up to date on Covid restrictions by region, and handling all health-related queries.
+With its mix of travel directors (who oversee all the details) and local specialists (who bring every destination to life), Trafalgar creates senior tours that offer both novelty and comfort.
+Recognizing that health and safety is more of a concern now than ever, the company pioneered the tour industry’s first Wellbeing Director position, which focuses entirely on ensuring suppliers and partners are following health protocols and handling all health-related queries.

 5. Smithsonian Journeys

-While not exclusively senior travel adventures, these three-week stays in Italy, France, and (starting in 2023) Spain allow travelers to live like locals while also offering tour benefits like planning experts, tour managers, and plenty of organized learning opportunities.
+While not exclusively senior travel adventures, these three-week stays in Italy, France, and Spain allow travelers to live like locals while also offering tour benefits like planning experts, tour directors, and plenty of organized learning opportunities.
 And because it’s Smithsonian, educational enrichment is always front and center, allowing you to not just experience the world but to also understand it more deeply.

-Guided tour specialist Backroads, which specializes in cycling, hiking, and multi-sport vacations, knows that a love of athletic pursuits in the great outdoors is a lifelong passion for many.
-And to appropriately scale its offerings to different age groups, its trips range from active to easygoing, with a lot of flexibility built into the offerings that make them especially appropriate for senior travel tours.
+Guided tour specialist Backroads, which specializes in cycling, hiking, and multi-sport vacations, knows that a love of athletic pursuits in the Great Outdoors is a lifelong passion for many.
+To appropriately scale its offerings to different age groups including older travelers, its trips range from active to easygoing, with a lot of flexibility built into the offerings that make them especially appropriate for senior travel tours.

 Of particular interest for older couples in which one partner is sportier than the other, E-bikes are included in Backroads’ trip prices so that groups with mixed abilities can ride together.
-Most cycling trips include two support vehicles, so that you can bike as much or as little as you want each day.
-And Backroads’ new Dolce Tempo trips are geared to be more easygoing, but still offer plenty of fun and adventure along the way.
+Most cycling tours include two support vehicles, so that you can bike as much or as little as you want each day and everyone gets the travel experiences they want.
+Backroads’ Dolce Tempo trips are also geared to be more easygoing tours for seniors, but still offer plenty of fun and adventure along the way.

 7. Overseas Adventure Travel (O.A.T.)

-Catering primarily to travelers 50 and older, Overseas Adventure Travel (O.A.T.) offers travel tours for seniors that build in plenty of ways to support older adventurers.
-Recognizing that many of its travelers are retired, O.A.T offers longer trips—in fact, unlike many travel tour companies for seniors, the majority of O.A.T’s adventures are two weeks or longer.
-Many also include pre-trip and post-trip extensions for those who want to stay even longer.
+Catering primarily to travelers 50 and older, Overseas Adventure Travel (abbreviated as O.A.T.) offers travel tours for seniors that build in plenty of ways to support older adventurers.
+Recognizing that many of its travelers are retired, O.A.T offers longer trips, too.
+In fact, unlike many travel tour companies for seniors, the majority of O.A.T’s adventures are two weeks or longer.
+Many also include pre-trip and post-trip extensions if you want to stay even longer.

-BRING THE WHOLE FAMILY: The Best Resorts for Multigenerational Family Travel
+BRING THE WHOLE FAMILY: 7 Best Resorts for Multigenerational Family Travel

-Seniors can easily match their energy level and accessibility needs with O.A.T.’s Activity Level rating system, which ranges from one for easy trips to five for strenuous journeys.
-And solo travelers can take advantage of the company’s free and heavily discounted single supplements on trips.
-O.A.T. reports that 92 percent of its 30,000 single spots this year are being offered without a single supplement fee.
+You can easily match your energy level and accessibility needs with O.A.T.’s Activity Level rating system, which ranges from one for easy trips to five for strenuous journeys.
+And if you’re a senior who’s traveling solo, you can take advantage of the company’s free and heavily discounted single supplements on trips.
+Most spots for solo travelers on O.A.T.’s tours are offered without a single supplement fee.